 Meatopia was founded by the late American writer Josh Ozersky and brought to the UK in 2013 by Mat Kemp, Richard Turner and James George.
 The festival has gained massive recognition ever since, becoming a yearly staple for food lovers.

-As a result, it is only fitting Glasgow gets its own Meatopia, with SWG3 hosting the festival between June 6 and 8, 2025.
-Guests will be able to taste some of the best food of their lives from local and international celebrity chefs, enjoy live music, plenty of drinks, while getting immersed in the art of cooking all in one place.
+As a result, it is only fitting Glasgow gets its own Meatopia, with SWG3 hosting the festival between June 12 and 14, 2026.
+Guests will be able to taste some of the best food of their lives from local and international celebrity chefs, enjoy live music, plenty of drinks, and get immersed in the art of cooking all in one place.

 The line-up

-The much-loved Scoop group of restaurants will be strongly represented, with Robin Aitken of Margo, Danny Carruthers of Sebb’s, Craig Nelson of Ox and Finch, Thomas Greer of BABA, and Sandy Browning of Ka Pao all set to showcase their skills.
-El Perro Negros’ Nick Watkins is also joining the festival, as well as Edinburgh’s Hamish McNeil, the head chef of Eleanore.
+The much-loved Scoop group of restaurants will be strongly represented, with Robin Aitken of Margo, Danny Carruthers of Sebb’s, Craig Nelson of Ox and Finch, Thomas Greer of BABA, and Ashley Bennett and Tom Lane of Ka Pao all set to showcase their skills.
+El Perro Negros’ Nick Watkins is also joining the festival, alongside Dean Parker of Celentano’s.

-Tickets to Meatopia Glasgow range between £11 and £17.05, and you can book them here.
+Tickets to Meatopia Glasgow start from £24.85, and you can book them here.